Become an Attorney Mentor

 Although students prepare for their constitutional law debates primarily with their debate coaches and Legal Outreach staff, mentors assist as well.
 For example, a mentor might help a student understand a legal opinion, or invite the mentee to practice delivering his/her oral argument before work colleagues.
 At the actual debates, mentors provide moral support and help judge the competition.
 While we require mentors to have a law degree, no debate or mock trial experience is necessary, and attorneys who practice corporate law are just as valuable as litigators.

 Advisor, Role Model & Friend

 The mentoring time commitment is approximately five hours of face-to-face contact per month, excluding occasional correspondence by email and phone.
 Most of this contact occurs at debates.
-Debates, for which experienced attorneys can earn up to three CLE credits per reporting cycle, take place on four Friday evenings.
-Social/Cultural events, of which there are three or four per year, are usually scheduled for Saturday or Sunday afternoons on months that no debate is scheduled.
+Debates, for which experienced attorneys can earn up to three CLE credits per reporting cycle, take place on three Thursday evenings.
+Social/Cultural events, of which there are two or three per year, are usually scheduled for Saturday or Sunday afternoons on months that no debate is scheduled.
 We accept mentor applications throughout the year and make mentor/mentee assignments in September.
 Legal Outreach is available to give a presentation about the mentoring program at your law firm or organization.

 College Bound Mentoring Program FAQ’s

 - Question: How can I become a mentor?